faizanxmulla/data-science-portfolio/README.md

 # data-science-portfolio
-Repository containing portfolio of data-science projects completed by me for academic ,self-learning &amp; hobby purposes.
+Repository containing portfolio of data-science projects completed by me for academic and self-learning purposes.